Faculty - Taylor

 Routledge, August 2008.
 Second Edition: November 2010.

-Asian Perspectives on Animal Ethics: Rethinking the Nonhuman (forthcoming with Routledge).
+Asian Perspectives on Animal Ethics: Rethinking the Nonhuman (Routledge, 2014).
 Co-edited with Neil Dalal.

 “Abnormal Appetites: Foucault, Atwood, and the Normalization of a Meat-Based Diet,” in Journal for Critical Animal Studies, 10.3 (2012).

 “Psychiatry,” in The Foucault Lexicon, ed.
 Leonard Lawlor.
-Cambridge University Press: in press.
+Cambridge University Press: 2014.

 “Infamous Men, Dangerous Individuals, and Violence Against Women: Feminist Rereadings of Michel Foucault,” in The Blackwell Companion to Michel Foucault.
 Eds.
 Chris Falzon, Jana Sawicki, Timothy O’Leary.
 Blackwell (2013).

 “Foucault and Food,” in The Encyclopedia of Food and Agriculture Ethics, Springer (2012).

 “Race and Racism in Foucault’s Collège de France Lectures,” Philosophy Compass, December, 2011.